mechanicious/domenu/README.md

 ### Attributes
 ---
 - `data-placeholder` works like the `placeholder` attribute but has a higher priority and supports `Tokens`
-- `data-default-value` the value of this attribute will be use by `toJson` as a default `value` when no use supplied `value` is present
+- `data-default-value` the value of this attribute will be used by `toJson` as a default `value` when no user supplied `value` is present

 ### New Features in v0.24.53
 ---